R-Shief/kal3a/README.md

 to [Configuring a Web Server](http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html) in the official Symfony Cookbook which has advice for Apache and nginx.
 Using PHP-FPM is recommended.

+### Troubleshooting

+Whenever you `git pull` updates or update dependencies, Kal3a may give a fatal error because it has a stale cache.
+Run `bin/console cache:clear --env=prod` to clear the cache.

 ## Twitter

 ### Configuration